TherealJoeyw/dwarf-ii-research/README.md

 ### Public interest

 The security findings documented in this repository are published in the public interest.
-Purchasers of the Dwarf II have a legitimate interest in understanding the security posture of a networked device operating on their home network.
+Purchasers of the Dwarf II have a legitimate interest in understanding the security posture of a networked device operating on their home network and connecting to their personal devices.
 Publication of accurate factual information about a matter of public interest is a defence to any claim in defamation under Section 4 of the Defamation Act 2013.
 The researcher believes all statements of fact in this repository to be true and has taken reasonable care to verify them.

 ### Acknowledgement request